 Studies evaluating the causal impact of this conflict on Russia’s exchange rate found a negative effect, with the currency experiencing rapid depreciation.
 This depreciation diverged significantly from counterfactual predictions, where the actual exchange rate was consistently lower than expected in the absence of conflict 28.

-Historical analyses, such as those by Warburton and Odhuno, further support these findings, showing that military conflicts, including the Iraq War and various civil conflicts, generally result in currency depreciation.
-Dreger et al.’s examination of the Russia-Ukraine conflict in 2014 revealed that the conflict led to sanctions, amplifying the depreciation of the Russian Ruble (RUB) and linking oil prices and sanctions to RUB volatility 16.
+Historical analyses, such as those by Warburton and Odhuno, further support these findings, showing that military conflicts, including the Iraq War and various civil disputes, generally result in currency depreciation.
+Dreger et al.’s examination of the Russia-Ukraine conflict in 2014 revealed that the conflict led to sanctions, amplifying the depreciation of the Russian Ruble (RUB) and linking oil prices and sanctions to RUB volatility.

 Similarly, Duarte et al. and Cheung highlighted how conflicts like the First World War and the Syrian conflict significantly affected exchange rates and had broader macroeconomic impacts, including the well-being of citizens.